abrantesarthur/gos/README.md

 You need a cross-compiler to compile your kernel, since your system compiler assumes you are writing code that will run on your hosted operating system.

-To actually build it, run:
+To build it, run:

 ```shell
 make cross_compiler
 ```

+This builds a cross compiler targeting an x86-64 architecture.
 It may take a few minutes to complete.

-The cross compiler's binary will be available at `~/opt/cross/bin` as `x86_64-elf-gcc` together with the binaries of the `binutils` we built in the `cross_compiler_download` step.
+The cross compiler's binary will be available at `~/opt/cross/bin` as `x86_64-elf-gcc`.

 ### Running